 “To photograph is to appropriate the thing photographed” Susan Sontag.

-I have been thinking on this particular process a lot over the last few years, particularly as a while back I ran a workshop for people who are interested in refining their personal vision and clarifying the direction that they want to take their photographic practice.
-As part of this I assign a range of tasks and exercises to participants to help them think about what, how and why they are doing what they do.
-Some are technical, others more abstract, thinking exercises.
+I have been thinking on this particular process a lot over the last few years, particularly as a while back I ran a workshop for people who wanted to refine and clarify their personal vision and direction in their photographic practice.
+As part of the workshop I assigned a range of tasks and exercises to help encourage the participants to think about what, how and why they were doing what they do.
+Some tasks were technical, others more abstract, thinking exercises.
 The workshop was fun, and I was reminded that a great way to learn is to teach.

 In creating the exercises I found myself reflecting on the work of both Yoko Ono and Sol LeWitt.